 On July 29, 2011, the Company's Board of Directors approved the filing of an initial public offering of the Company's Class A common stock.
-The Company has assumed shares of Class A common stock will be issued at an initial public offering price of \$ per share and has assumed a to stock split of its outstanding shares of Class B common stock.
-Proceeds from the initial public offering, after deducting underwriting, commission and other estimated offering costs, will be used to redeem an estimated \$ million of the Company's Series A preferred stock.
+The Company has assumed shares of Class A common stock will be issued at an initial public offering price of \$ per share and has assumed a to stock split of its outstanding shares of Class B common stock and the conversion of shares of our Series A preferred stock into shares of our Class B common stock in connection with the initial public offering.
+Proceeds from the initial public offering, after deducting underwriting, commission and other estimated offering costs, will be used to redeem an estimated million of the Company's Series A preferred stock.

 Pro Forma Earnings Per Common Share.
-The pro forma earnings per common share for the year ended December 31, 2011 has been computed as of January 1, 2011, to give effect to the issuance of the Company's Class B common stock on August 1, 2011, to the Company's replacement of its historical funding arrangement with SEACOR, with its entry into a \$350.0 million senior secured revolving credit facility on December 22, 2011 (see Notes 8 and 12) and to SEACOR's recapitalization of the Company on December 23, 2011 (see Notes 9 and 12).
+The pro forma earnings per common share for the year ended December 31, 2011 has been computed to give effect as of January 1, 2011 to the issuance of the Company's Class B common stock on August 1, 2011, to the Company's replacement of its historical funding arrangement with SEACOR, with its entry into a \$350.0 million senior secured revolving credit facility on December 22, 2011 (see Notes 8 and 12), SEACOR's recapitalization of the Company on December 23, 2011, to the stock split of the Company's outstanding Class B common stock in the initial public offering, and to SEACOR's conversion of shares of the Company's Series A preferred stock into shares of its Class B common stock at the closing of the initial public offering (see Notes 9 and 12).